-Answer: I can see vehicles like cycles, cars, buses, motor cycle, scooter, auto rickshaw etc.
+Answer: I can see vehicles like cycles, cars, buses, motorcycles, scooters, auto rickshaws, etc.

 Q2: What do you think they need petrol and diesel as fuel?

-Answer: Cycles does not need any fuel, but other vehicles shown here need petrol or diesel as their fuel.
+Answer: Cycles do not need any fuel, but other vehicles shown here need petrol or diesel as their fuel.

 Q3: Which of the vehicles do you think give off smoke?
 Put a red mark on those.

-Answer: The vehicles such as car, bus, motor cycle and auto rickshaw.
+Answer: The vehicles such as cars, buses, motorcycles and auto rickshaws give off smoke.

 Q4: Which are the vehicles run without petrol and diesel?

-Answer: Cycle can run without petrol and diesel.
+Answer: The cycle can run without petrol and diesel.

-Q5: What problems do we face from the speeding vehicles?
+Q5: What problems do we face from speeding vehicles?

 Answer: It may cause accidents.